citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-tebex-store.md

 ## What is Tebex?

-[Tebex][Tebex] is a popular e-commerce platform.<br>
+[Tebex][Tebex] is our exclusive monetization partner for the Cfx.re Platform, allowing you to easily monetize your FiveM or RedM server.<br>
-It provides a convenient and secure way for server owners to set up and manage their stores, allowing players to purchase virtual items, scripts, and other game-related content.<br>
+It provides a convenient and secure way for server owners to set up and manage their stores, allowing players to purchase virtual items and other game-related content.<br>
-[Tebex][Tebex] is the only official partner of FiveM in terms of monetization.<br>
+In addition to being the only official monetization partner of FiveM, [Tebex][Tebex] offers a full suite of monetization features, handling all taxes, billing, and providing full insurance for transactions.<br> This makes it easier for server owners to focus on creating a great experience for their players while leaving the complexities of payments and compliance to [Tebex][Tebex].<br>
-The use of any other platform or payment provider is prohibited and is a violation of the [Platform License Agreement][fivem-pla].
+The use of any other platform or payment provider is prohibited and is a violation of the [Platform License Agreement][fivem-pla].<br> Monetization of game servers is also subject to the policies outlined in the PLA, as well as the [Tebex][Tebex] [Acceptable Use Policy][tebex-aup] (AUP) and [Terms of Service][tebex-tos] (TOS).<br>

 ## Prerequisites